for our great-grandchildren

 what’s next?

-Yak-tat Kwaan continues to insist they will log, writing the following in their September 2021 newsletter: "The logging that had been done by Koncor (previous 1980's logging company) would have already destroyed any potential historical and sacred sites that may have previously been there."
-This is patently untrue as previously published studies and inquiries have attested.
+Yak-tat Kwaan continued to insist they would log, writing in a newsletter: "The logging that had been done by Koncor (in the 1980’s) would have already destroyed any potential historical and sacred sites that may have previously been there."